Alternative view: by date.

 lazy and shrugging over IRC after being notified).

-At least it’s not about trying to sneak *FLAGS
+At least it’s not about trying to sneak *FLAGS handling into a

 frozen testing this time.
 But that’s still annoying.